sumitcr7/interview-prep/README.md

 # Interview Preparation
-Resources and practice for technical interview prep.
+Resources and practice for technical interview preparation.